mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/WDMAN/readme.md

 or run pip install -r requirements.txt

 Issues:
-"Load failed" is a note, not a bug, you can run this code normally.
+  1. "Load failed" is a note, not a bug, you can run this code normally.
+  2. The "TypeError: can't pickle FlagValues" problem has been solved.

 # Citation